-In this work, we aim at studying multiple scattering in SAR image reconstruction for stationary targets.
-In particular, we want to mitigate errors introduced by the Born(single scattering) approximation.
+Our goal is to study multiple scattering in SAR image reconstruction for stationary targets.
+In particular, we will aim to mitigate errors introduced by the Born(single scattering) approximation.
 To this end, we use a rough estimate of our targets to estimate higher order scattering effects and remove them from collected data.
-We will use the algorithm developed in,4 called butterfly algorithm, for efficient evaluation of the scattering series that arises from EM wave equation.
-This work has also been extended to parallel processing.7 In our paper, we provide a detailed implementation of the butterfly algorithm described in.4 In discrete form, the integral we want to evaluate turn into a matrix, vector product.
+We will use the butterfly algorithm developed in^5 for efficient evaluation of the scattering series that arises from wave equation imaging.
+This work has also been extended to parallel processing.8 We provide a detailed implementation of the butterfly algorithm described in.5 In discrete form, the integral we want to evaluate turn into a matrix, vector product.
 The vector represents our targets, and the matrix, the scattering operator.
-To compute scattered data we have to evaluate this product efficiently.
+To compute scattered data we must evaluate this product efficiently.
 For every row, if we could find a low dimensional matrix, and vector whose product approximated the row of scattering data product, then we could evaluate the matrix product very efficiently.
 This is not trivial to do.
 On the other hand, if we only perform the matrix product with only one column, then depending on the properties of the matrix, we can find a low dimensional matrix, and vector to approximate the partial product for all rows.
 The butterfly algorithm is about propagating these partial matrix product approximation to find a full matrix product approximation.
-We will review the algorithm developed in4 and discuss a serial implementation of it.
-This is a continuation of $.^{8,9}$ Other recent work in multiple scattering is done in.10 In the following sections we present the EM wave model, discuss multiple scattering, the butterfly algorithm, and how to compensate for multiple scattering.
+We will review the algorithm developed in5 and discuss a serial implementation of it.
+This is a continuation of.9 Other recent work in multiple scattering is done in.10 In the following sections we present the wave model, discuss multiple scattering, discuss the butterfly algorithm, and discuss how to compensate for multiple scattering.